abeelgetahun/Yene-shop/README.md

 ## 📧 Contact

-For any inquiries or support, please reach out to:
+For any inquiries or support, please reach out.

 ---